CLAT Exam Pattern 2025

 No, applicants are not permitted to take breaks or leave the exam hall while taking the CLAT exam.
 Candidates will be permitted to drink water, eat, or use the washroom only before or after the exam.

 The CLAT exam is only available in English.
-The question paper will be in English, and the official authorities have not yet specified any other media for writing responses in the exam other than English.
+The question paper will be in English, and the official authorities have not yet specified any other medium for writing responses in the exam other than English.

 No, the CLAT Exam Pattern is typically the same.
 If there are any new revisions, the conducting body will inform them on the official website in advance.